MenschMachine/pdfdancer/README.md

 ### Add PDFDancer to your AI coding assistant

-One command to install the SDK, then start prompting your AI (Claude Code, Cursor, etc.) to edit real-world PDFs in code.
+One command.
+Then start prompting your AI (Claude Code, Cursor, etc.) to edit real-world PDFs.
+That’s it.

 ---